 In the car park.

-One of the most superb stunning views in North Wales is this one!
+One of the most stunning views in North Wales is this one!

 It’s Located on the Holyhead Road, just after the Britannia Bridge, but before the Menai Bridge.

-It’s open to visitors during the Summer months.
-There’s 400 steps and a bridge to cross to Holy Island and the actual lighthouse.
-If you prefer an easier stroll, there are nature trails at South Stack Reserve, that have well surfaced paths and benches run by the RSPB.
+It’s open to visitors during the Summer.
+400 steps and a bridge cross to Holy Island and the actual lighthouse.
+If you prefer an easier stroll, there are nature trails at South Stack Reserve with surfaced paths and benches run by the RSPB.

 There’s also a visitor centre, guided walks and tearoom.
 Hopefully you may spot a Puffin or Peregrine, so don’t forget the binoculars.

-In the centre of Beddgelert next to the Welsh Highland Railway, National Park car park where you can park overnight for a fee.
+In the centre of Beddgelert next to the Welsh Highland Railway in the National Park car park.

 By the stone bridge in the centre of the village.

 Situated off the main Caernarfon to Nefyn road.
 This popular beach is marked as a “site of special scientific interest”.
-Dinas Dinlle is a great location for a day on the beach, in fine weather or there’s a good flat walk along the coast.
+In fine weather there’s a good flat walk along the coast.

 It’s a beautiful location overlooking the Lleyn Peninsula and mountains of Nefyn, falling into the sea below.
 Views stretch over to Llanddwyn Island situated across the water on Anglesey.

 Dinas Dinlle is just a good place to park up and enjoy the outlook.
-But, also there’s important point of Iron Age history here, currently being excavated by archaeologists.
+But, also there’s some important Iron Age history here and recently excavated by archaeologists.